 The Museum has exhibits covering Ancient Scalloway, The Boom Years, Time of War, Scalloway’s People and the Shetland Bus and is run by volunteers.
 The Museum is adjacent to the Scalloway Castle and a short walk from the village centre.

 View over 3000 artefacts, including world famous textiles, Pictish art and boats hanging in the Boat Hall.
 Explore Shetland's history further through the extensive archive collections.
 The Shetland Museum and Archives also houses a cafe/restaurant and gift shop.

 A world class visitor attraction, providing an engaging and interactive experience for the whole family.
-Visit, and explore the history and natural heritage of Sumburgh Head from early geologicial beginnings and Iron Age settlers to Lighthouse Keepers, Whales, Puffins and much more.
+Visit, and explore the history and natural heritage of Sumburgh Head from early geological beginnings and Iron Age settlers to Lighthouse Keepers, Whales, Puffins and much more.
 Coffee shop and visitor centre open daily from April to September.

 The Old Haa of Burravoe is now a museum and was built in about 1672.
 It contains displays of local and natural history, a gallery with arts and crafts, a tearoom, shop, garden and is a visitor information point.